 Build and Create Home

 Cute cousins, Old co-workers you miss and those beloved family pets all smile out at us from holiday cards.
-I love them so much, and I needed to find a way to display them.
-So I came up with this DIY Christmas Tree Card holder made out of wood and twine!
+I LOVE Christmas cards so much, and I needed to find a way to display them.
+So I came up with this DIY Wooden Christmas Trees- and so simple!
+They’re made out of wood and twine!

 This post will contain affiliate links, so please see my disclosure page.

-This is truly a beginner DIY project since all you need is a drill if you are able to have lumber cut at your local home improvement store!
+This is truly a beginner DIY project since all you need is a drill if you can have lumber cut at your local home improvement store!
 If not, you’ll need a saw.

-Supplies needed to make a DIY Christmas Tree Card Holder:
+Supplies needed to make DIY Wooden Christmas Trees:

 – 1x4x6 pine boards (2) – if you’re trying to save money you can use furring strips, which are lower quality but still pine or white wood but less money.